Outdoor Fun

 Texas State Highway 29

-Headed west from Georgetown, take Texas Highway 29 to Burnet.
-Though you can continue west through Mason.
+Head west from Georgetown and take Texas Highway 29 to Burnet.
+You can continue west through Mason.

 U.S. Route 290